Duration: Weekend days only (12 days)

 You will need to attend an interview day (Taster Day)

 All students must also undergo at least 20 sessions of their own counselling or therapy during the training.
 It is recommended this is with a counsellor or therapist who uses the arts.
-This course forms one module of the Diploma in Child Counselling.
+This course forms one module of the Diploma in Child Counselling which is suited for counselling for children.
 With successful application it is possible to transfer.

 The course is staffed by senior registered Integrative Arts Psychotherapists and Integrative Child Psychotherapists, many of whom have published key books and articles in arts therapy, child therapy and child counselling skills using the arts.